dipseth/react-image-generator/gpt-image-implementation-plan.md

    - Implement `editImage` method
    - Implement `createVariation` method
    - Update error handling for model-specific errors
+   - **Important**: Remove any use of the 'response_format' parameter for GPT-image-1 as it's not supported

 2. Update the provider to handle the new parameters:
    - Handle `quality` parameter
    - Handle `format` parameter
    - Handle `transparency` parameter

+3. Implement base64 response handling:
+   - GPT-image-1 returns base64-encoded image data by default
+   - Add logic to convert base64 data to data URLs for display in the UI
+   - Ensure the provider correctly processes both URL responses (DALL-E 3) and base64 responses (GPT-image-1)

 ### 2.3 Update Provider Factory